20 Different Types of Fruits Explained

 There is white flesh inside of it.
 They also have numerous delicious seeds inside of them.
 Both the fruit and the juice of the guava are edible.

-Their fruits are round, have either pale green or yellow skin, and have edible seeds.
+Their fruits are round, pale green or yellow skin, and have edible seeds.

-In addition, you can use guava leaf extract as a supplement, and also you can use the leaves to make herbal tea.
+In addition, guava leaf extract can be used as a supplement, and the leaves can be used to make herbal tea.

 Antioxidants, vitamin C, potassium, and fiber are abundant in guava fruits.